ZhuangLab/storm-analysis/doc/source/analysis.rst

    .. note:: The order parameter is the order of the channels by increasing (or decreasing) wavelength.

-   .. note:: This will add the fields 'height_moment' and 'height_total' to tracks.
+   .. note:: This will add the fields 'height_moment' and 'height_total' to the tracks.

 2. Use k-means clustering for color determination. ::

      # Command line
-     $ python path/to/kmean_measure_codebook.py --heights movie_01_heights.npy --ndyes 2 --output movie_01_codebook.npy
+     $ python path/to/kmean_measure_codebook.py --bin movie_01.hdf5 --ndyes 2 --output movie_01_codebook.npy
-     $ python path/to/kmean_classifier.py --codebook movie_01_codebook.npy --basename movie_01_alist --output movie_01_km.bin
+     $ python path/to/kmean_classifier.py --codebook movie_01_codebook.npy --bin movie_01.hdf5

+   .. note:: This will add the fields 'km_color' and 'km_distance' to the tracks.

    .. note:: Use the expected number of different dyes for the ndyes parameter.

    .. note:: The default is to put the localizations in the top 20% in terms of distance from the category center
 	     into the rejects category (category 9).

    .. note:: You can use a codebook from a different sample for classification.

-   .. note:: The current implementation expects that there are exactly 4 channels.
-This should probably be fixed.

 Pupil Function